 It was a chance to celebrate the six authors who had made it onto the shortlist with an evening of Bailey’s and discussions about the power of a woman’s voice.

-It was obvs an easy decision to go to an event that commends the upcoming, thriving female authors in the industry.
-Technically there should be a shortlist and prize every month to cover the amount of talented writers there are, but who can drink that much prosecco?
+It was obviously an easy decision to go to an event that commends the upcoming, thriving female authors in the industry.
+Technically there should be a shortlist and women’s prize for fiction every month to cover the amount of talented writers there are, but who can drink that much prosecco?

 Along with canapés, endless refills of Prosecco, and a big bucket of Baileys, the six lucky shortlisted authors had life-sized versions of their books on display around the room.
-Life goals.
+Life goals right?

 It was an honour to be invited, and in a room full of very talented women – which I aspire to be like – and thankfully it gave me the last little push to finish the introduction to my novel for my Masters.

 Sadly one of my favourite novels, Normal People by Sally Rooney, didn’t make it onto the shortlist.
 It’s a fantastic novel, and well worth a read (and prize).
-You can expect a review v soon!
-But in short, read it.
+You can expect a review very soon, but in short, read it.
 Read it now.